-Understanding Differences Between Demand And Want
+Understanding Differences Between Demand And Want in WASSCE Economics

 Wants simply means the desire or wish to own goods or services that give satisfaction.
 Human beings want or need many things at a particular time.
 The basic needs or wants are food, shelter, and clothing.
 As these basic needs are satisfied, other needs will arise.
 This is why we say that human wants are insatiable.
 This is because human wants are unlimited while resources used to satisfy them are limited.

-Demand is defined as the amount or the quantity of goods and services which a consumer is willing to buy, coupled with the ability to pay at a given price and at a particular time
+Demand is defined as the amount or the quantity of goods and services that a consumer is willing to buy, coupled with the ability to pay at a given price and at a particular time

 Differences between Demand and Want